paracrawl/keops/evaluators.md

 #### Validation
 ![Validation screen](/screenshots/guide/validation.png)

 This mode is used to classify pairs of sentences using the [European Language Resource Coordination (ELRC)](http://www.lr-coordination.eu/) validation guidelines.
-These guidelines define a set of labels to classify sentences:
+These guidelines define a set of labels to __annotate sentences following a hierarchical error typology__:

 1. Wrong language identification
 2. Incorrect alignment